dostonhamrakulov/My-old-portfolio-template/README.md

 >*Software Developer, Samarkand, Uzbekistan*

+This is portfolio which I used before but currently I am not using it

-Bu online portfolio template, hozir sihlatganim emas
+Bu oldingi online portfolio template, hozir ishlatganim emas

 # idoston.com
 <a href="https://idoston.com">Learn More</a>

+### Enjoy :)